Philosophy A Level

 Where next?

-Philosophy students tend to have an inquisitive nature, and are willing to question just about anything and everything.
-Philosophy is a subject that has a very wide application in future careers.
-Due to its concentration on thinking about difficult ideas and challenging concepts, you will be able to use these transferable skills in a wide range of progression contexts.
-There are a number of transferable skills that can be gained from studying Philosophy.
-These include: logical and analytical thinking and reasoning, problem solving, written and oral communication, ability to interpret, condense and clarify information, ability to formulate your own opinions and defend them in debate and the ability to interpret and analyse a variety of different information.
-Industry sectors where a Philosophy qualification may be considered an advantage are: journalism, law, social services, business, education, IT and The Civil Service.
+Many of our students go on to study philosophy at university and the course sets them up really well for this.
+For other subject and career routes, Philosophy provides a range of transferrable skills, including: logical and analytical thinking and reasoning, problem solving, written and oral communication, ability to interpret, condense and clarify information, ability to formulate your own opinions and defend them in debate and the ability to interpret and analyse a variety of different information.
 Useful websites to research careers and wider progression options could include Prospects, All About Careers and The Apprenticeship Guide.

 Apply